sbcclashibi/website/documents/commentary-triumph-of-the-cross-year-a.md

-# FEAST OF THE TRIUMPH OF THE CROSS
+# SOLEMNITY OF THE TRIUMPH OF THE CROSS
 Theme: We should glory in the cross of our Lord Jesus Christ

 #### 1st Reading: Numbers, chapter 21: 4 - 9